 Rule 0.5: Enlist Help

-Another pre-rule 1 rule that I follow: to help Jonathan to Enlist Help with his homework.
+I missed this rule, too: we encourage Jonathan to Enlist Help with his homework.

-One other thing that is most important in the space I create for Jonathan’s homework: it’s got space for me in it.
-That’s because I don’t expect Jonathan to get on with his homework on his own.
+One of the most important things in Jonathan’s workspace is… me.
+I don’t expect Jonathan to get on with his homework on his own.
 Rather, I’m there to scaffold his learning experience, to help him if he gets stuck or goes off on the wrong track.

 Situations where you have to figure things out completely alone are less common in life than they area at school.
-The education system often emphases independent work over collaborative effort: Exams are almost always independent, as are other assessments.
-Many pieces of work are expected to be done by children working alone.
+The education system often emphases independent work over collaborative effort.
+Exams are almost always independent, as are other assessments.
+Many pieces of work are supposed to be done by children working alone.
 When I was at school, talking during many lessons was strongly discouraged.
-And of course, there are good reasons for this emphasis.
+There are good reasons for this emphasis.
 But on the whole, real-life isn’t like that.
 In most situations, collaboration is more important than lone working.

 Rule 4: Write Out the Question